 Advanced string resonance

 String resonance, pedal noise, and so on aren’t unusual features for a stage piano anymore.
-However, we thought it’s worth mentioning here because Nord keyboards do it exceptionally well.
+However, I thought it’s worth mentioning here because Nord keyboards do it exceptionally well.

 The Nord Piano 5 has quite a lot going on in a small space.
 If you are familiar with Nord keyboards, you won’t be overwhelmed, but it could look slightly intimidating as a beginner.